Involuntary manslaughter is the act of unintentionally killing another person during the commission of:

 At first glance, it may seem that all acts of involuntary manslaughter are accidental.
 After all, they are not premeditated acts of murder.
 However, your lawyer will need to show that the death involved no reckless or criminal behavior for it to be considered legally an accident.

 CA Penal Code Section 192(b): Involuntary Manslaughter charges can lead to high fines and years of incarceration.
+California Penal Code Section 192(a) carries severe consequences and will change your life forever.
+You will likely need to decide to accept the consequences as part of a plea bargain in lieu of a murder conviction.
+However, do not lose hope, as many defenses are available to help you face the least possible consequences.
 Get help facing this charge now by reaching out to the criminal defense lawyers at the Simmrin Law Group.
 Our team can start helping you today.
-Call (310) 896-2723, or complete our online contact form to get started.

 You can get the legal advice you need now with a FREE consultation.